akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Four and sixty winters.
 I was sixteen winters when Hardrada’s sea-steeds bit the sands at Riccall.
 I saw the Raven snap in the wind ere the swords broke our shield‑wall at the Bridge.
 Norway bled on that grass; I thought my own thread was spun.’

-He fingered a stiff page of the heavy book, his gaze hard but distant.
+He fingered the heavy book, his hard gaze distant.

 ‘But the Normans were made of stiffer cloth.
 I bent my knee to their William while the blood was still wet on my mail.
-I traded the axe for a Norman’s horse and rode with his sons through the mud of the West.
+I traded my axe for a Norman’s horse and rode with his sons through the mud of the West.
 Now, that was when—’

-...a distant horn blew thrice...
-...messenger arrives... (recycle later messenger) ...call to war (wales)...
-...can scutage be paid?
-...cannot be paid. by command of the king, all knights must present themselves at Chester or Shrewsbury.

-...discussion...beatrice fears etc.
+A sharp horn blast broke their concentration, a wail like a high-pitched cow bellow.
+Only then did they both realise that two earlier blasts had already passed unnoticed.

+Goosie lifted her head as Beatrice rose to her feet, letting the parchment scroll itself up.
+‘Whatever is that?’

+Harold’s face was pale.
+‘Three blasts is surely the King’s summons.’

+He crossed to the door and stood in the threshold, his hand gripping the frame.
+A rider was approaching at speed, cloak streaming, horse lathered.
+The man reined in before the hall and unrolled a stiff parchment writ, its seal heavy with wax.

+‘Hear the word of Henry, King of the English!
+By the King’s strict command, every man holding land of the crown—be he Norman knight or Saxon thegn—is summoned to ride for the Welsh campaign!
+The King’s host assembles at Chester.
+Let no man make excuse.
+No scutage may be given: the King demands your swords, not your coin.
+Whosoever fails to make appearance, let him know his lands are utterly forfeit to the crown!’

+Beatrice stepped forward.
+‘Sir, my father is not a young man.’

+The royal messenger looked at her, then at Harold.
+His voice softened, but only slightly.
+‘My lady, the King marches on Wales.
+To make his claims clear by strength of arms, he gives exemption to no man.
+Your father is no stranger to such matters, I think.’

+He handed the writ to Harold, nodded once, and rode off, presumably towards nearby Rockingham Castle.

+Harold faced away from her, reading the parchment.
+When he spoke his words were gravely quiet.
+‘I promised your mother, Beatrice, that I would not be away at war until you were older—’

+‘Then you must keep that promise.
+Surely the King would understand.’

+‘What are my troubles compared to those of kings?
+Nay, child, I swore fealty to the King.
+Your mother knew about that when we married, similar to how I swore to be faithful to her.’

+‘Then what shall we to do, Father?’
+The pit of her stomach hurt.

+‘I will go,’ he said.
+He folded the parchment and laid it on the table. ’I have no choice.’

+‘But Father, you are not well.
+Your hands—’

+‘My hands can still wield a sword, Daughter.’
+He looked at her, and for a moment she saw the man who had pulled a lord from the Severn, who had ridden with kings.
+‘I have held a blade since before you were born...’

+Harold turned to face her.

+‘You shall manage the estate while I am gone, Beatrice, just as I have taught you, and as you learnt from your mother.
+It likely won’t be for long.’

+’How long do you think?
+Last time you were away for more than a year?’

+Harold was quiet for a long moment.
+‘I know.
+That year — after your mother died — I should not have left.
+You were too young.
+But I was not myself.’
+He looked at her.
+‘I am myself now.
+And I will not leave you unprotected.
+Not like before.’

+‘Then stay.’

+‘I know you would keep me here, but if I stay, we lose the land, and more.
+I will not let that happen, not to you and not to Stanwey.’

+He looked at her.

+‘As to how long, I might say less than six months, probably three, given the sheer number of men the King is calling, if the messenger is to be believed.’

+Beatrice looked at her hands.
+They were steady.
+She had made them steady.
+She had learned to keep them steady while her mother was dying, while her father sat silent, while the world went on around her.

+‘Then I shall manage,’ she said with a half-smile.

+Harold caught the look on her face, fearful yet being brave for both their sakes.
+He held her head to kiss her forehead, and spoke reassuringly.

-‘Now you’re the Lady of Stanwey.’
+‘Bless you, my daughter.
+Now you’re the Lady of Stanwey.’

 ###

 (action)
-it was a moon later when harold and several men from the village waved goodbye and set off.
+After some weeks, Harold and several men from the village waved goodbye and set off.
 The blacksmith’s wife sighed.
 ‘I suppose we’ll have time to get the village tidy while the men are away.’

 indeed it was a full (how long)August before the first knight came through (sir guy).

-## FULL REVISED CHAPTER WITH CHANGE MARKERS

----

-**ORIGINAL TEXT** begins here (with changes marked):

----
+The knight dismounted.
+He was young, handsome, his clothes travel-stained.
+He smiled — a warm, practiced smile.

+"I come from Wales," he said.
+"I carry news for the King at Rockingham.
+But I also bring word of your father."

+Beatrice felt her throat tighten.
+"My father?"

+"I served with him at the ford.
+He took a blow, nothing serious.
+He will recover."

+The relief was so sudden and so sharp that it almost hurt.
+She had been alone for weeks.
+She had been afraid.
+And now this stranger had brought her news, and he was kind, and he had seen her father.

+She did not ask why a knight was riding alone, or why he had stopped at Stanwey.
+She was too relieved.

-### [NEW SCENE 1 — FARMER'S ENQUIRY]
+### [NEW SCENE 1 — FARMER’S ENQUIRY]

 > *The knight reined in at the crossroads, where the lane to the river met the old Roman road.
 A farmer was mending a gate, his hands raw from the cold, his breath clouding in the chill air.*
 >